Weird Stuff in the Bible cover art

 Show More Show Less

-Which I find to be weird, and I’d like to explore what it shows us about our Bible.
+I find this to be weird, and I’d like to explore why it’s in the Bible… and in the Book of Enoch.

 Sign up for the weekly newsletter!
 Get additional insights and Bible study tips for unpacking strange things in scripture.
 Enter your email here: